BeadBeater

 Cleaning BeadBeater Chambers

-- Now you can lift out the rotor/shaft assembly out of the bushing unit.
-Clean everything using a detergent solution, rinse with water, blot dry and reassemble.
-It is only necessary to "finger-tighten" the black rubber clutch.
-About every tenth time, put a light coat of silicone grease on the threads of the shaft which engage the clutch and lubricate the bronze bushing in the center of the black plastic bushing unit with a single drop of mineral oil.
-Mineral oil is inert and will not contaminate your biopreparation.
+4. Reassemble: Insert the rotor/shaft assembly into the top of the bushing unit.
+Pushing on the rotor to hold it in place, turn everything up-side-down and position the gray fiber washer completely over the shaft of the rotor/shaft assembly before screwing on the clutch.
+It is only necessary to 'finger-tighten' the black rubber clutch.
+About every tenth cleaning, put a light coat of silicone grease on the threads of the shaft which engage the clutch and lubricate the bronze bushing in the center of the black plastic bushing unit with a single drop of mineral oil.
+Mineral oil is biologically inert and will not contaminate biopreparations.